Student Learning Outcomes

 Each semester, instructors who teach courses mapped to an institutional learning outcome are expected to apply the corresponding SLO rubric to a course assignment/artifact/activity.
 At this time, instructors report course-level rubric data through an online survey.
 Co-curricular activities mapped to institutional learning outcomes are also invited to submit rubric data through the online survey.

-The data collection for Fall 2017 is now open.
-Please report SLO data for courses and co-curricular activities through our WSSU SLO Survey.
-All General Education courses being taught in fall 2017 are required to submit data.
+The data collection for fall 2019 is now open.
+All General Education courses being taught in fall 2019, as well as co-curricular activities that assess student learning outcomes, are required to submit data.

 Student Learning Outcomes for Degree Programs

 A list of degree programs and corresponding student learning outcomes can be found in the Winston-Salem State University academic catalogs.
 This information is provided to meet UNC’s Strategic Directions goals.
 Click on the links below to view the academic catalogs.
-Programs track their major-level outcomes through TracDat.
+Programs track their major-level outcomes through Nuventive Improve (TracDat).

 Please contact the Office of Institutional Assessment and Research at 336-750-8036 if you have any questions.